jackdally/lre_manager/docs/README.md

 4. **Start the development environment:**
    - With Docker (recommended):
      ```bash
+     # If you make changes to backend TypeScript code:
+     cd backend
+     npm run build
+     cd ..
+     # Then restart the backend container:
+     docker-compose -f docker/docker-compose.yml restart backend
+     # Start the environment (if not already running):
      docker-compose -f docker/docker-compose.yml up
      ```
    - Or run frontend and backend separately: